Helping children to live life well

 But from my experience of working in the hospital and educational settings many young people do not know who and how to ask for help.
 They know how to talk about and describe their physical health as they have learned this from people around them.

-I often have people ask me why did I come up with the idea of iSpace Wellbeing.
+I often have people ask me why did I come up with the idea of iSpace Wellbeing, the mental health and wellbeing curriculum for schools.
 There is a long answer to this involving research and statistics but lets summarise and keep it simple.
-I designed iSpace to help children to learn from a young age how to talk about their mental, social and physical health so that they can have the tools and the language to describe how they are feeling.
+I designed iSpace Wellbeing to help children to learn from a young age how to talk about their mental, social and physical health so that they can have the tools and the language to describe how they are feeling.

 Learning to share worries and thoughts is so important today, living in a digital world has in some ways drawn young people into living very secretive lives and increased communication online can reduce their ability to recognise emotions due to less time communicating face to face.

 The role of technology during the coronavirus lockdown has emphasised that technology is here to stay, hence it is important that we are mindful of maintaining a balance between technology and the real world.